 Bolton Hall Museum is Los Angeles City Historic Monument #2.
 The museum has permanent and rotating exhibits on the history of Rancho Tujunga, which is now known as the communities of Sunland, Tujunga, Shadow Hills, Lake View Terrace and parts of Sun Valley.
 The museum is open to the public on Sunday and Tuesday from 1:00 PM to 4:00 PM.
 Volunteer docents are available to answer questions.
 There is no admission fee.
-On the second Saturday of the month (except July and August) Little Landers Historical Society presents programs related to the history of the area.
+On the second Saturday of the month (except July and August) Little Landers Historical Society presents interesting historical programs.
 These programs are free and open to the public.

 The museum maintains photo and document archives and artifacts from Rancho Tujunga.
 The records span from the Tongva Indian settlements, the Missions and Mexican Land Grant periods to the development of Sunland-Tujunga.